-Figure 10: Total and Marginal Abatement Cost curves for Austria in the year 2000
+Figure 7.
+Total Abatement Cost curves for Austria in the year 2000.

-Next, the calculation of the damage function $\phi(z)$ is necessary.
-The problem of estimating damage cost functions is a lot more difficult compared to the estimation of abatement costs, as the effects of pollution cannot be identified with any accuracy and sometimes it takes a long time to realize the consequences.
+Next, the calculation of the damage function $\varphi(z)$ is necessary.
+The problem of estimating damage cost functions is far more difficult compared to the estimation of abatement costs, as the effects of pollution cannot be identified with any accuracy and sometimes it takes a long time to realise the consequences.
 In our case and in order to extract the damage estimates we use the case of acidification which is related to transboundary pollution, requiring that the model takes account of the distribution of the externality among the various countries (victims).